 Clarity of thought

-The INTJ is known as the architect, but some commentators also call this personality type the “mastermind.”
+The INTJ is known as the mastermind, but some commentators also call this personality type the “mastermind.”
 The INTJ has formidable reasoning capabilities, including the ability to strategize and plan things far in advance.

 The INTJ’s introversion means their strategizing and reasoning abilities are usually applied to ideas, rather than people: they excel in the hard sciences and in technical fields where they can completely focus on the subject at hand.
 However, their gifts with reason and strategy, and their visionary qualities, can sometimes even lead them into politics.
 They have a different approach from extroverted leaders, preferring to stay behind the scenes when they can, and feeling far less comfortable in the spotlight.